- Overview

 Type

-Maternal mental health serviceThe Maternal Mental Health Service is a specialist service that provides assessment, support and psychological care for people who develop moderate to severe mental health difficulties relating to their maternity experience.
-This includes people who have experienced:
+Maternal loss psychology serviceThe Maternal Loss Psychology Service (MLPS) is a specialist service that provides assessment, and psychological interventions for those who develop moderate to severe mental health difficulties relating to baby loss for any reason and at any stage of pregnancy, including:

 How do I register for this service?